 Flow: The progressive achievement of tasks along the value stream so a product proceeds from design to launch, order to delivery and raw to finished materials in the hands of the customer with no stoppages, scrap or backflows.

 Flowchart: A graphical representation of the steps in a process.
 Flowcharts are drawn to better understand processes.
 One of the “seven tools of quality” (see listing).

-Focus group: A group, usually of eight to 10 people, that is invited from a segment of the customer base to discuss an existing or planned product, service or process, led by a facilitator working from predetermined questions.
+Focus group: A qualitative discussion group, usually of eight to 10 people, that is invited from a segment of the customer base to discuss an existing or planned product, service or process, led by a facilitator working from predetermined questions.

 Force field analysis: A technique for analyzing what aids or hinders an organization in reaching an objective.
 An arrow pointing to an objective is drawn down the middle of a piece of paper.
 The factors that will aid the objective’s achievement, called the driving forces, are listed on the left side of the arrow.
 The factors that will hinder its achievement, called the restraining forces, are listed on the right side of the arrow.